Welcome to Corf Campsite Blog

 The Isle of Wight is situated a couple of miles off the middle of the South Coast of England, near Southampton and Portsmouth.
 It's about 25 miles (40km) East to West and 15 miles (24km) North to South.

 In the middle of the north west coast is Newtown Creek, At the bottom of the Creek is Corfe Copse, which is home to Corf Campsite.
 It's in (and subject to the rules of) a Site of Special Scientific Interest (SSSI).
-Corf is located near Shalfleet, Isle of Wight, PO30 4NT, National Grid Ref.
-SZ417900.
-Shalfleet is on the Southern Vectis number 7 bus route between Newport and Yarmouth.
+Corf is located near Shalfleet, Isle of Wight, PO30 4NT,

-Download your own copy of the latest Corf map (.jpg format) here
+Download your own copy of the latest Corf map (.jpg format) here.

 Electricity, water, sewage (on-site treatment), waste disposal, and internet (via WI-Fi) are available in different areas of the site, as shown on the map.